Using a Mortgage to Buy a Business

 Credit rating

-If you or your business has a poor credit rating this can cause issues with how much a lender may be prepared to let you borrow (if at all).
+If you or your business has a poor credit rating, this can affect how much a lender may be prepared to let you borrow (if at all).
 This will usually depend upon the type of issue you’ve had and when it was registered.

-There are specialist adverse credit lenders who cater for businesses that may have experienced various forms of bad credit or, perhaps, have been unable to create a sufficient credit profile to gain acceptance with a mainstream bank or building society.
+Some specialist adverse credit lenders cater to businesses that may have experienced various forms of bad credit or, perhaps, have been unable to create a sufficient credit profile to gain acceptance with a mainstream bank or building society.

 For more information on this see our bad credit commercial mortgages article.